 3. Supplies and Equipment.
 We will send each site leader an initial set of 20 plates (enough for initial deployment of 10 plates at 1 site and 10 for replacement if you choose to maintain the panels throughout the year).
-We will also supply line (1/4" nylon), cable ties for first deployment, temperature loggers and an electronic and hard copy of the data sheets and plate labels.
-We are working on locating inexpensive salinity measurement tools; if you already have a way to measure salinity, please let us know.
-A few common tools such as a clipboard and pencils will be needed in addition.
+We will also supply line (1/4" nylon), cable ties for first deployment, a temperature logger and a copy of the data sheets and plate labels.
+If you have a way to measure salinity, we would love to have this measured at each deployment and retrieval as well.
+A few common tools such as a clipboard and pencils will also be needed.

-A checklist for deployment is provided at the end of this document.
+Please see the checklist for deployment at the end of this document.